dxworks/voyager/README.md

 name:

 # Specifies if the instrument should run on the target directory or
-# on all the projects within the target (once / onEach)
+# on all the projects within the target (once / onEach / never)
 # Default: once
 run: